 Finding a flat you love (or at least like, hopefully a lot) will make a huge impact on your overall Spain experience.

-When I first moved to Madrid, I absolutely thought my Spanish was on point… until I started looking for apartments and had my potential compañeros de piso rambling on a mile a minute about fianzas, ascensores and gastos aparte. ¿Say what?
-For starters, you’re not looking for an apartamento.
-You’re looking for a piso.
-Well,…
+No One Says Apartamento: A Piso Glossary for Spain When I first moved to Madrid, I absolutely thought my Spanish was on point… until I started looking for apartments and had my potential compañeros de piso rambling on a mile a minute about fianzas, ascensores and gastos aparte. ¿Say what?
+For starters, you’re not looking…

 If you’re reading this, you’ve probably received your regional placement as a Language Assistant in Spain… congrats!
 If you’re like most first-time auxiliares, this will be your first time living overseas for more than a just study abroad stint, and let’s just say… it’s different.
 Different in lots of good ways, and a few stressful ways, but absolutely different.